What is a left vs. right wing quiz?

 Newspapers that covered these sessions eventually started referring to the progressive “left” and traditionalist “right” of the French assembly.
 While the terms vanished for a while, they eventually re-emerged and became a common shorthand for referencing opposing ends of the political spectrum.

 During the 1800s, these terms eventually spread out across the world.
 Nowadays, these terms are used in an identical way: to refer to opposing political ideologies and politicians’ physical seating arrangements in legislative bodies.
 For instance, in the U.S. Congress, Democrats and Republicans typically sit on opposite sides of major chambers.

 What does left wing mean?

 Left wing beliefs are liberal in that they believe society is best served with an expanded role for the government that aligns with progressive policies furthering social, economic, and environmental justice.
 These include entitlement programs such as social security, healthcare reform, welfare systems, and other social safety nets.
 The expanded social role of government also includes protections for disadvantaged and minority groups – insofar as these groups cannot thrive without proper assistance to level the playing field.

 Left wing also means advocating for political, social, and economic institutions to support growth and development of the individual – including the cultivation of civil liberties: peace, justice, and social equality.

 What does right wing mean?

 Right wingers typically believe in limited government, full economic freedom, and religious traditions.
 And they believe these values should be preserved over the rights of the full populous.
 Laws should still not allow people to infringe upon the right of others.
 This also means that the free market should regulate itself and decide what is best for the economy.
-There shouldn’t be substantial social rights or welfare programs: people should be able to take care of themselves.
+There shouldn’t be substantial social rights or welfare programs: people should take care of themselves.
 Policies should be optimized to serve the private market.